A statistical physics framework for optimal learning: Introduction

 In this paper, we propose a unified framework for optimal learning that combines statistical physics and control theory to systematically identify training schedules across a broad range of learning scenarios.
-Specifically, we define an OC problem directly on the low-dimensional dynamics of the order parameters, where the meta-parameters of the learning process serve as controls and the final performance is the objective.
+Specifically, we define an OC problem directly on the low-dimensional dynamics of the order parameters, where the metaparameters of the learning process serve as controls and the final performance is the objective.
 This approach serves as a testbed for uncovering general principles of optimal learning and offers two key advantages.
 First, the reduced descriptions of the learning dynamics circumvent the curse of dimensionality, enabling the application of standard control-theoretic techniques.
-Second, the order parameters capture essential aspects of the learning dynamics, allowing for a more interpretable analysis of why the resulting strategies are effective.

-In particular, we consider online training with SGD in a general two-layer network model that includes several learning settings as special cases.
-Building on the foundational work of \cite{biehl1995learning,saad1995PRL,saad1995PRE}, we derive exact closed-form equations describing the evolution of the relevant order parameters during training.
-Control-theoretical techniques can then be applied to identify optimal training schedules that maximize the final performance.
-This formulation enables a unified treatment of diverse learning paradigms and their associated meta-parameter schedules, such as task ordering, learning rate tuning, and dynamic modulation of the node activations.
+Second, the order parameters capture essential aspects of the learning dynamics, allowing for interpretable outcomes.
+This formulation enables a unified treatment of diverse learning paradigms and their associated metaparameter schedules, such as task ordering, learning rate tuning, and dynamic modulation of the node activations.
 A variety of learning constraints and control budgets can be directly incorporated.
-Our work contributes to the broader effort to develop theoretical frameworks for the control of nonequilibrium systems \cite{engel2023optimal,blaber2023optimal,davis2024active}, given that learning dynamics are high-dimensional, stochastic, and inherently nonequilibrium processes.

-While we present our approach here in full generality, a preliminary application of this method for optimal task-ordering protocols in continual learning was recently presented in the conference paper \cite{mori2024optimal}.
-Related variational approaches were explored in earlier work from the 1990s, primarily in the context of learning rate schedules~\cite{saad1997globally,rattray1998analysis}.
-More recently, computationally tractable meta-learning strategies have been studied in linear networks~\cite{carrasco2023meta,li2024meta}.
-However, a general theoretical framework for identifying optimal training protocols in nonlinear networks is still missing.